shofutex/duplicati-sqs-report/docs/readme.md

 ------

 # Available Code Branches

+I will update the info below about this fork's code branches a little more as time goes on.

 Beginning with release 2.1, the branch structure of the dupReport repository has changed.
 We have moved to a more organized structure based on [this article by Vincent Driessen](http://nvie.com/posts/a-successful-git-branching-model/) (with some modifications).
 (Thanks to @DocFraggle for suggesting this structure.)